-Executive Vice President for Mission and Mobilization
+Executive Vice President for Mission, Mobilization and Advocacy

 Based in Washington, D.C.